What is Phantom Limb Pain?

 Based on these theories, new treatments are constantly being developed.
 The absence of sufficient controlled trials and failure of these treatments to alleviate pain leads to their discreditation.
 Moreover, their ineffectiveness in treating chronic conditions mandates the need for further research and more clinical trials.

-As an osseointegrated prosthetic supplier and the developer of novel PLP treatment—Neuromotus, in this space we aim to interpret scientific research on phantom limb pain into easy-to-understand and intuitively clear articles.
+As the developer of novel PLP treatment—Neuromotus, in this space we aim to interpret scientific research on phantom limb pain into easy-to-understand and intuitively clear articles.
 Watch this space for monthly updates on more insights into phantom limb pain.